Cognitively Inspired Learning of Incremental Drifting Concepts: Experimental Validation

 \section{Experimental Validation}

 To the best of knowledge, no prior method has been developed to address challenges of both continual and incremental learning setting at the same time.
 For this reason, we validate our method on two sequential task learning settings: incremental learning and continual incremental learning.
 Incremental learning is a special case of our learning setting when each concept class is observed only in one task and concept drift does not exist.
 We use this special case to compare our method against existing incremental learning approaches in the literature to demonstrate that our method is comparably effective.
+Our implementation is available as a supplementary.

 \textbf{Evaluation Methodology}: We use the same network structure for all the methods for fair comparison.
 To visualize the results, we generate learning curves by plotting the model performance on the testing split of datasets versus the training epochs, i.e, to model time.
 We report the average performance of five runs.
 Visualizing learning curves allows studying temporal aspects of learning.
 For comparison, we provide learning curves for: (a) full experience replay (FR) which stores the whole training data for all the previous tasks and (b) experience replay using a memory buffer (MB) with a fixed size, similar to Li et. al~(\cite{li2018learning}).
 At each time-step, the buffer stores an equal number of samples per concept from the previous tasks.
 When a new task is learned, a portion of old stored samples are discarded and replaced with samples from the new task to keep the buffer size fixed.
 FR serves as a best achievable upperbound to measure the effectiveness of our method against the upperbound.
-For details about the experimental setup, please refer to the Appendix.
+For more details about the experimental setup and all parameteric values, please refer to the Appendix and the provided code.